aldryn/aldryn-boilerplate-bootstrap3/docs/general/installation.rst

 Setup
 -----

-Ensure you run the following commands to install all requirements form within the root:
+Run the following commands to install all requirements from within the root of the package:

 - ``npm install`` to install the requirements from ``package.json``
 - ``bower install`` to install the requirements from ``bower.json`` via ``.bowerrc``